epec254/dspy_examples/README.md

 It includes sample DSPy modules for GSM8K and MMLU.
 These are fully self contained e.g., you can run them by going `python ./name_of_file.py` and it just works.

 Tested on Python 3.11.
-Install `pip install mlflow dpsy`.
+Install `pip install mlflow dpsy-ai`.

 ## GSM8k